-Created in 1971 to follow the emerging ecological movement of the time, the Ministry of Ecological and Inclusive Transition (MTES) has gained in importance.
+Created in 1971 to follow the emerging ecological movement of the time, the Ministry of Ecological Transition (MTE) has gained in importance.
 He is now responsible for establishing measures to protect French flora and fauna.

 It also has an international role as it participates in European and international negotiations on climate issues.